 St Raphael’s Hospice - Pay and Staff Expenses Policy

-Foreword from the Joint Chief Executives

-At St Raphael’s Hospice, our mission is to deliver exceptional person-centred palliative and end-of-life care to the communities we serve.
-The skill, compassion, and dedication of our staff make this possible.
-Ensuring that colleagues are remunerated fairly, lawfully, and transparently is therefore central to both our governance responsibilities and our values of dignity, respect, and integrity.

-This policy defines the principles, legal framework, and procedures governing pay and staff expenses at St Raphael’s Hospice.
-It reflects our obligations as a registered charity and a regulated care provider, ensuring that every payment made from charitable or public funds is justified, affordable, and consistent with the highest standards of probity.

-We are committed to maintaining pay systems that attract and retain outstanding staff, promote equality, support wellbeing, and sustain our financial future.

-Signed Nick Stevens, Joint Chief Executive  Becca Trower, Joint Chief Executive

-Date _____________________

 1. Purpose

 The purpose of this policy is to establish a lawful, equitable, and transparent framework for the determination, application, and review of pay and staff-related expenses.
 It ensures that all remuneration decisions comply with employment and charity law, align with the Hospice’s strategic objectives, and support the recruitment and retention of a competent, compassionate, and motivated workforce.